pynashorg/pynashorg.github.com/_posts/2013-03-18-pypi-package-stats.md

     package = 'PyCap'
     versions = package_versions(package, get_pypi_auth())
     data = [package_data(package, v)[1] for v in versions]

-I only care about the `url_info` and am throwing away the package metadata in the list comprehension.
-Given the data, we can make a `pandas.DataFrame` and start to play around.
+In this example, we only care about the `url_info` and am throwing away the package metadata in the list comprehension.
+Given the data, we can make a `pandas.DataFrame` and start to play around with the `downloads` and `upload_date` columns.

     df = pd.DataFrame(data, index=versions)
     # convert upload_time
     df['upload_time'] = df['upload_time'].map(dateparse)
     df['elapsed'] = df['upload_time'] - df['upload_time'].shift(-1)

 The PyPI feed is giving is proper [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) formatted date strings, so the `dateutil.parser.parse` function has no problem converting to proper `datetime` objects.
 The `df['upload_time'].shift(-1)` is a temporary column that as it's name suggests is shifted, in our case **up** one row.
-This new `elapsed` column is therefore a series of `timedelta` objects representing the time between each version of this package.
+This new `elapsed` column is therefore a series of `timedelta` objects representing the time between when each version was uploaded to PyPI.

-We're finally (almost) ready to normalize the downloads per version.
-We need a numerical value for the amount of days in these `timedelta` objects.
-However, our shift & subtract above made the last row in the `elapsed` column a `Nan` since `pandas` dutifully propagates `Nan` values.
+We're almost ready to normalize the downloads per version.
+We need a numerical value for the amount of days in these `timedelta` objects, which we can normally get with the read-only `.days` attribute.
+However, our shift & subtract above made the last row in the `elapsed` column a `NaN` since `pandas` dutifully propagates `NaN` values.
 Therefore, simply mapping the simple `lambda x: x.days` attribute getter to `df['elapsed']` will throw a `ValueError`, so we have to provide a slightly smarter getter function:

     def to_days(x):
         days = -1
         try:
             days = x.days